oipsio/oips/oip-02-verifiable-ordinal-collection.md

 3. `col` refers to genesis txid where the collection inscription can be located.
    * If the collection inscription has been moved, `col` , referring to genesis txid and not current location of the collection means that it would remain unchanged.
 4. `col` and `iid` as a tuple refers specifically to an inscription.&#x20;
    * There could be multiple of the same `col` and `iid` up to the `lim` that's defined at collection.&#x20;
    * Further inscriptions beyond `lim` must not validate.
 5. `publ` refers to one of the publisher's Bitcoin addresses as defined at collection.
    * `publ` is the key that is being used to sign the message and produce `sig`
-6. `nonce` is integer and is incremental, starting from 0 all to `lim-1`.
+6. `nonce` is an incremental integer, starting from 0 to `lim-1`.
    * This is to ensure that there will only be `lim` number of inscriptions per `iid` as specified in the collection definition.
    * `nonce` does not have to be published in order, if `nonce=4` is published before `nonce=3` it is still a valid inscription as long as:
      * `nonce < lim`, and
      * `nonce` is the only one on chain.
 If nonce collides for the same `iid`, only the first one to be mined in a block, or the first one in the list of transactions in a block will be valid.
-7. `sig` refers to the signature generated by the publisher using the address referred to in `publ` with the payload being `COLLECTION_ID INSCRIPTION_ID NONCE`
+7. `sig` refers to the signature generated by the publisher using the address referred in `publ` with the payload being `COLLECTION_ID INSCRIPTION_ID NONCE` where each value is separated by a single whitespace.
-   * `sig`  generated by publisher using a standard `signmessage` command of Bitcoin Core.
+   * `sig` generated by publisher using a standard `signmessage` command of Bitcoin Core or an equivalent method in any Bitcoin library.
-   * `sig` can be independently verified by anyone using `verifymessage` command of Bitcoin Core.
+   * `sig` can be independently verified by anyone using `verifymessage` command of Bitcoin Core or any Bitcoin library.

 #### Inscription and UX

-1. Publish MUST provide the purchaser with the following:
+1. Publisher MUST provide the purchaser with the following:
    * Raw unsigned inscription payload with the content, wrapped in the first inscription envelope.&#x20;
    * Metadata for verification, wrapped in the second inscription envelope, as defined in [Inscription Metadata](oip-01-inscription-metadata.md).
 2. Publisher SHOULD provide the purchaser with the following:
    * Rendered content of the purchased ordinal.
 This is typically an image, but may also be any content type supported by Ordinal Theory, including but not limited to text, movie, sound, etc.
-   * Instruction to inscribe using the purchased address, and not any other addresses.&#x20;
+   * Instructions to inscribe using the purchased address, and not any other addresses.&#x20;
 3. Purchaser CAN inscribe the purchased inscription at any time.
-4. Publisher SHOULD take note of sold Inscriptions and not to oversell.
+4. Publisher SHOULD take note of sold inscriptions and not oversell.
-5. Publisher SHOULD forward the commission from the fee collected by Purchaser, based on any contracts that Publisher with the Creator.
+5. Publisher SHOULD forward the commission collected from the fee paid by Purchaser, based on any contracts that the Publisher have with the Creator.
-6. Sites and services or marketplaces that support verifiable ordinal SHOULD provide and indicator if an ordinal is a Verifiable Ordinal and SHOULD provide a checkmark if it passes or fails validation.&#x20;
+6. Sites and services or marketplaces that support verifiable ordinal SHOULD provide an indicator if an ordinal is a Verifiable Ordinal and SHOULD provide a checkmark if it passes or fails validation.&#x20;
-   * If it fails, reason(s) on the failure SHOULD be provided.&#x20;
+   * If it fails, reason(s) of the failure SHOULD be provided.&#x20;

 #### Signature and Verification